sdc/moodle-local_leapwebservices/readme.md

 ## History

+* 2014-09-09, v0.4.1: new service modified to send null instead of a failing grade if the score is null.
 * 2014-07-29, v0.4.0: added new service 'get_targets_by_username' to allow Leap to query Moodle for L3VM, MAG and TAG scores.
 * 2014-05-09, v0.3.7: fixed (more) deprecated function warnings.
 * 2014-05-08, v0.3.6: fixed deprecated function warnings which were filling the server logs.